 Image backups need all the copies blocks of the volume to be available.
 Removal of one block from that backup corrupts the file, and the entire backup becomes invalid.
 Some vendors argue that as long as the backup application removes data belonging to a “forgotten” user as it is restoring other data, then the application complies with the regulations.
 At this point, however, there is no case law to support that point of view, and for the most part, that point of view conflicts with the regulations.

 IT managers need to reconsider how they are protecting unstructured data.
 It is a data set that is not only growing in size, it is also increasing in criticality to the organization.
 IT probably needs to make investments in either advanced, high-speed file by file technology or in the more aggressive use of archive technologies.
 In our next entry, we’ll discuss the pros and cons of file-by-file backup and how vendors can improve its performance and capabilities to make it a more viable option for unstructured data protection.

-Storage Switzerland and Aparavi recently recorded an in-person presentation called, “Are you Treating Unstructured Data like a Second Class Citizen.”
-You can watch an on demand version of that presentation by registering here.
+Storage Switzerland and Aparavi will hold an in-person presentation called, “Are you Treating Unstructured Data like a Second Class Citizen.”
+You can register here.
 Attached to the presentation is an exclusive white paper entitled “It’s Not IF your Backup Software is Using Cloud Storage, It’s HOW!”
 In the article, we cover another challenge with image-based unstructured data backup, inefficient use of cloud storage, which needlessly forces the growth of the on-premises data storage footprint.
 As soon as the presentation starts playing, you can download this valuable asset.